The power of appreciation

 Contributed by Kyle Schamberger, HR MAP.
 I recently returned to work full-time as an HR Management Associate after spending last summer being a MAP intern.

 The HR Management Associate Program

-The MAP is a program comprised of 3 rotations in various HR disciplines, and 2 more in a business area outside of HR.
+The MAP is a program comprised of 3 rotations in various Human Resources (HR) disciplines and 2 more in a business area outside of HR.
 I worked on a project within HP’s Talent & Learning organization, which handles everything from instructional learning design and management of our HP Brain Candy social learning platform to talent and performance management.